Broken Nose Overview

-- A significant injury that requires medical attention possibly exists.
+- Significant injury that requires medical attention possibly exists.

-Go to a hospital’s emergency department immediately if the following signs or symptoms are present:
+Go to a hospital’s emergency department immediately if any of the following signs or symptoms are present:

 - Bleeding for more than a few minutes from one or both of the nostrils

 - Other injuries to the face or the body

 - Repeat vomiting